TiarkRompf/cs352/getting_started.md

 [here](https://www.jetbrains.com/student/){:target="_blank"}.
 Always make sure to have the latest version installed.
 Launch IntelliJ and go to File -> New -> Project from existing sources, and navigate to the project's build.sbt file.
-Choose the 1.8 (Java 8) as the project's SDK.
+Choose the Java 17 as the project's SDK.
 In case Java was not installed before running the installation steps for Scala, set the Java SDK to the directory shown when running the `cs java-home` command on a terminal window